Itangalo/Bot-Playtesting-Toolkit/docs/85-table-class.md

 `myTable.lineBreak` contains the string to used when joining table rows in printouts.

 `myTable.adjustOutput` can be set to `false` to _not_ have cells adjusted to the same widths on printouts.
+Set to `center` or `right` to have cell content centred or right-aligned.

 `myTable.skipEmptyLines` can be set to `true` to skip any empty lines in printouts.